Carl Bradford: College career

 Bradford decided to sign his letter of intent with Arizona State University and received a redshirt designation his first year on campus.
 Even so, he earned Hard Hat Player designation for his work in the off-season strength and conditioning program.

 During his first year on the field as a redshirt sophomore, Bradford played on special teams and alternated on defense between linebacker and defensive end.
 He played in all 13 games.
 During a game against Arizona, he recorded a sack against quarterback Nick Foles and three-and-a-half tackles for loss.
 Later in the season, he recorded his first start in the MAACO Bowl against Boise State, who was ranked sixth in the nation at the time.

 The next year, Bradford started every game of the season.
-He recorded his first career interception in a 17-38 loss against USC.
+He recorded his first career interception in a 38–17 loss against USC.
 He also had ten tackles and a fumble recovery.
 He added two more sacks against UCLA.
-He finished the season with 81 tackles, the fourth most on the team, and was named as an honorable mention on the All-Pac-12 team.
+He finished the season with 81 tackles, the fourth most on the team, and was named as an honorable mention on the All-Pac-12 Conference team.
 Additionally, 58 of his tackles were solo and 20.5 of them were for a loss.
 He also had five pass deflections, three forced fumbles, and two fumble recoveries.

 In his final year as a Sun Devil, Bradford was named to the preseason watchlists for the Bednarik, Lombardi, and Butkus awards.
 He started all 14 games of the season.
 Bradford had a career-best four tackles for loss against Arizona, and later in the season returned an interception for a touchdown against UCLA.
 During a Halloween game against Washington State, he had arguably the best game of his college career when he had one sack, two forced fumbles, three hurries, and blocked a punt.
 Bradford's efforts earned him first-team All-Pac-12 honors by Phil Steele.
 Additionally, he earned second-team by Athlon Sports.
 He finished the season with 61 tackles, 19 for loss, and 8.5 sacks, all of which were the most on the team.

-Having earned his bachelor's degree in criminology and criminal justice, Bradford announced on January 13, 2014, he would forgo his final year of eligibility and enter the 2014 NFL Draft.
+Having earned his bachelor's degree in criminology and criminal justice, Bradford announced on January 13, 2014, he would forgo his final year of eligibility and enter the 2014 NFL draft.
 Head coach Todd Graham released a statement saying it was an honor to coach Bradford and wished him the best in his future endeavors.
 Bradford's official draft grade was not released, but one source revealed that scouts told him he would be a third-round pick.